merenlab/merenlab.org/software/anvio/index.md

 Delmont TO and Eren AM.
 (2018) [Linking pangenomes and metagenomes: the *Prochlorococcus* metapangenome](https://peerj.com/articles/4320/). *PeerJ* **6**:e4320

-# Authors

-Full list of authors and contributors can be found [here](https://github.com/merenlab/anvio/blob/master/AUTHORS.txt).

-# All posts anvi'o
+# Blog posts on anvi'o and microbial 'omics